 The MIT D-Lab Scale-Ups Fellowship offers one year of support to social entrepreneurs bringing tech-based, poverty alleviating products and services to market at scale.

 Alumni of the Massachusetts Institute of Technology (as well as D-Lab alumni from consortium schools Harvard and Wellesley), and alumni from theInternational Development Design Summit are eligible to apply.
-Due April 9, 2014.
+Applications for MIT alumni due April 5, 2015.